Harsh-119/Personalized-Text-To-Speech/README.md

 ## Overview

 The English language can be reduced to 39 fundamental sounds known as "phonemes."
-Each phoneme is represented by a specific character, and these representations collectively from the [ARPAbet set](http://www.speech.cs.cmu.edu/cgi-bin/cmudict).
+Each phoneme is represented by a specific character, and these representations are collectively from the [ARPAbet set](http://www.speech.cs.cmu.edu/cgi-bin/cmudict).

 **Pets** (Personalized Text-to-Speech) is a Python application designed to convert input text into phonemes and play corresponding audio files.
 This tool provides a user-friendly graphical interface for inputting text, selecting an audio directory with phoneme files, and generating speech.